Questions founders actually ask

 The honest answer: we care more about the shape of the business (vertical, sticky, niche) than the specific industry label.
 If your software is load-bearing for the people who use it, we're probably interested.

 Very rarely.
-Our operating footprint and shared services are built around North America.
+Our operating footprint, shared services, and AI center of excellence are built around North America.
 We've made exceptions for clearly excellent companies, but they are exceptions — not the norm.

 What does the deal process actually look like?